 This is the area where big firms like Fidelity, Charles Schwab, and TD Ameritrade really shine.
 For example, Fidelity has an impressive mix of more than 16,000 mutual funds — many of which don’t carry transaction fees.

 If you plan to invest mainly in mutual funds, look for a broker that offers a wide selection of mutual funds — especially funds with no loads and no transaction fees.
-Be especially careful of mutual funds that carry transaction fees; these are generally very expensive.
-For example, TD Ameritrade charges $50 for the privilege of buying and selling mutual funds ($0 for N0-Transaction Fee funds).
+Be careful of mutual funds that carry transaction fees; these are generally very expensive — for example, TD Ameritrade charges $50 for buying and selling mutual funds ($0 for N0-Transaction Fee funds).

 Some brokers charge a host of other fees, including maintenance fees, inactivity fees, check writing fees, and more.
 You don’t want all your gains to be wiped out by extra fees.
 Figure out what you want to do with your brokerage account, and find the one that lets you accomplish your goals for the least amount of money.

 Next, make sure you can find the right information for your trading needs.
 If you’re a technical trader, make sure you have access to technical analysis tools and up-to-date charts.
 If you’re a fundamental investor, make sure you have access to stock fundamental research tools.
-I mainly invest in mutual funds, so I love the free access to Morningstar Premium that comes with my status as a TD Ameritrade customer.
+I am obsessed with asset allocation, so I love the Portfolio X-Ray tool that comes with my TD Ameritrade account.

-For example, E-Trade offers complete banking services without added charges.
-This includes a competitive savings rate, free ATM/VISA debit card, the ability to pay bills online, make cash transfers, and accomplish just about any banking transaction you can think of.
+For example, I started my investing career with TD Ameritrade, so I still have all the banking services, e.g., free ATM, VISA debit card, the ability to pay bills online, make cash transfers, and accomplish just about any banking transaction you can think of.